thisKonrad/thisKonrad/README.md

 @ Spiced Academy in Berlin.

 Encouraged to learn new stuff
-and take a deep dive into the
-topics of web programming.
+and hopefully take a deep dive into the main topics of web programming.